awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

          .. image:: images/wizard-createproject-backendsetup-ios.png
             :scale: 75

+         .. _ios-add-backend-configuration:

       #.
-Add awsconfiguration.json file to your app.
+Add the backend service configuration file to your app.

          From your download location, place :file:`awsconfiguration.json` into the folder containing your :file:`info.plist` file in your Xcode project.
 Select :guilabel:`Copy items if needed` and :guilabel:`Create groups` in the options dialog.
 Choose :guilabel:`Next`.